onurpe/astro-paper/src/content/blog/herb.md

 For some herbs, like basil, growing from seed can be challenging, and using transplants can be a helpful shortcut.
 When [starting your indoor garden](https://urbangardener.wiki/posts/how-to-start-indoor-garden/), consider [selecting herbs that are best suited to home space](https://urbangardener.wiki/posts/planning-indoor-garden/).

 While many herbs can flourish in indoor gardens, some varieties can be challenging to grow from seed.
-Here are some options categorized by difficulty level that are suitable for indoor cultivation.
+Here are some options ranked by difficulty level that are suitable for indoor cultivation.

 ### Easy Herbs to Grow Indoor